Radical Settlers Storm Al-Aqsa Mosque

 (MENAFN- Jordan News Agency)

-Occupied Jerusalem, Feb.
-1 (Petra) -- Scores of extremist Jewish settlers on Thursday stormed the courtyards of Al-Aqsa Mosque/ al-Haram al-Sharif compound in the occupied city of Jerusalem.
+Jerusalem, Feb.
+4 (Petra) -- Scores of extremist Jewish settlers on Sunday stormed the Al-Aqsa Mosque/ al-Haram al-Sharif compound in the occupied city of Jerusalem.

 The General Islamic Endowments Department in Jerusalem reported that dozens of extremist settlers raided Al-Aqsa through the Magharebah Gate, under heavy protection from the Israeli occupation police, and performed provocative Talmudic rituals.